 Why did the crew of the Mary abandon her?
 In Search Of suggests a theory which – to my inexpert ear — frankly doesn’t sound implausible, based on leaking cargo and weather conditions rather than black holes and tractor beams.
 Their attempt to solve the mystery of what happened to the crew is less likely, being based on a newspaper story of dubious provenance.

 It’s… good?
 It’s a good episode?
 Honestly, if I saw a History Channel documentary on the Mary Celeste that was made yesterday, I’d expect more nonsense.
-The biggest omission I see is that the episode doesn’t mention Arthur Conan Doyle, whose short story “J. Habakuk Jephson’s Statement” was arguably the greatest force behind turning the Mary Celeste from a minor mystery into an enduring legend.
+The biggest omission I see is that the episode doesn’t mention Arthur Conan Doyle, whose short story “J. Habakuk Jephson’s Statement” was arguably the greatest force behind turning the Mary Celeste from a nine-day wonder into an enduring legend.
 Otherwise no complaints.
 The reenactments are a little wooden, the actors’ accents highly variable, and the voiceovers are extremely dull.
-On the other hand, the producers seem to have gone all out on other elements of production, shooting on an actual sailing vessel on water.
+On the other hand, the producers seem to have gone all out on other elements of production, shooting on an actual sailing vessel on actual water.

 So, I guess I should be happy?
 I mean, I’ve complained time and time again about the sensational and fanciful explanations this show has offered for the most mundane things.
 This time, they give a mundane explanation.
 This is what I wanted.
 Victory to me.